roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 **Time:** This could take a while.
 Most likely not longer than a day.
 But depending on how ambitious the application gets, perhaps longer.

-**As a stakeholder,** **I want** a settings page, **so that** I can change the where the files get generated, update credentials and API keys for data sources, and certain, visual aspects of the application.
+**As a stakeholder,** **I want** a settings page, **so that** I can change where the files get generated, update credentials and API keys for data sources, and certain, visual aspects of the application.

 ### Settings Page - Tasks